NEW ZEALAND

 John Dewer and two others have now been convicted of obstructing justice with regard to Rickards, Schollum, Shipton and the Murapara policeman.

-Schollum and Shipton are serving eight years in solitary confinement for abducting and baton-raping another young Rotorua woman.
+Schollum and Shipton are now serving eight years in solitary confinement for abducting and baton-raping another young Rotorua woman.

-Clint Rickards became New Zealand's O J Simpson when he avoided conviction after unscrupulous defence lawyers brutally attacked the rape victim with hearsay evidence, while significant information about those who assaulted her was supressed.
+Clint Rickards became New Zealand's O J Simpson when he avoided conviction after unscrupulous defence lawyers brutally attacked the rape victim with hearsay evidence, while significant information about those who assaulted her was suppressed.

 At a second trial Rickards also avoided conviction for kidnapping another girl, a sixteen years old, and violating her with a whiskey bottle.